A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Discussion

-Comparing the persistence of I(13.5-to-36.3, 160-to-500) and I(13.5-to-36.3, 160) data, we show (see Figure \ref{fig:persistence}) that the original vs convolution persistence are very similar.
-For the 24.9" to 36.3" transition in both data set, 45\% of the clumps at 24.9" can be retrieved at 36.3".
-In the other transition, 70\% of the I(18.2, 250) clumps are retrieved in the I(24.9, 350) data whereas 54\% of the I(18.2, 160) clumps are retrieved in the I(24.9, 160) data which is less.
-It suggests that from one scale to another, on average, the resolution effect dominates the misdetection of a clump, and wavelength might influence the detection of clumps.
-Although, we systematically detect more clumps at equal resolution in I(13.5-to-36.3, 160-to-500) than in I(13.5-to-36.3, 160).
-So if there is a wavelength effect, it tends to increase the number of clumps detected.
+Comparing the persistence of I(13.5-to-36.3, 160-to-500) and I(13.5-to-36.3, 160) data, we show (see Figure \ref{fig:persistence}) that {the persistence of the original data is very similar to the persistence of data obtained from the convolution}.
+For the 24.9" to 36.3" transition in both data sets, 45\% of the clumps at 24.9" can be retrieved at 36.3".
+In the other transition, 70\% of the I(18.2, 250) clumps are retrieved in the I(24.9, 350) data whereas 54\% of the I(18.2, 160) clumps are retrieved in the I(24.9, 160) data.
+This suggests that from one scale to another, on average, the resolution effect dominates the probability of detecting a clump, and wavelength might influence the detection of clumps.
+Nevertheless, we systematically detect more clumps at equal resolution in I(13.5-to-36.3, 160-to-500) than in I(13.5-to-36.3, 160).
+Therefore, if there is a wavelength effect, it tends to increase the number of clumps detected.
 However, in order to flatten the productivity curve at large scales, the number of substructures needs to be reduced so that a plateau can be obtained.
 Furthermore, the reason we have a plateau in the productivity curve is that a single substructure is produced between 250 and 500$~\mu$m.
 There should be a loss of detection in this area.
 If we look at the persistence on the I(36.3, 160-to-500) data, by degrading the map at 350$~\mu$m to 36.3" resolution, we find 79\% of the clumps detected at 500$~\mu$m.
-So if we have a 21\% loss between 500 and 350$~\mu$m, this means that one clump out of five disappears.
-To explain the plateau we would need one clump out of two given the geometrical constraints, which is at least 50\% loss.
-Since this loss is not obtained at large wavelength, the lack of clumps on this range seems unlikely.
+Therefore, if we have a 21\% loss between 500 and 350$~\mu$m, this means that one clump out of five disappears.
+To explain the plateau, we would need one clump out of two given the geometrical constraints, which is at least a 50\% loss.
+As this loss is not obtained at longer wavelengths, the lack of clumps on this range seems unlikely.
 The same applies to losses between 350 and 250$~\mu$m.
-On the other hand, if there were a tendency for clumps to appear at high wavelength, this could not explain a flattening of the curve because there would be more substructures in this wavelength domain.
+On the other hand, if there were a tendency for clumps to appear at longer wavelengths, this could not explain a flattening of the curve because there would be more substructures in this wavelength domain.
 Wavelength effects appear to be negligible compared to resolution effects and seem insufficient to explain a flattening of the hierarchical cascade at large scale.
-The spatial resolution effects are already contained in the 160$~\mu$m convolved data-set, and are already contained in the productivity curve Figure \ref{Figure:productivity}.
-We can therefore assess the physical reality of the plateau observed in the productivity curve for scales between 13$~$kAU and 26$~$kAU.
+The spatial resolution effects are already contained in the 160$~\mu$m convolved data set, and are already contained in the productivity curve in Figure \ref{Figure:productivity}.
+We can therefore assess the physical reality of the plateau observed in the productivity curve for scales of between 13$~$kAU and 26$~$kAU.